-B. Requirements for Traditional IRAs.
+B. Requirements for Roth IRAs.

-Traditional IRAs are subject to the following requirements under the Code and Regulations:
+Roth IRAs are subject to the following requirements under the Code and Regulations:

-- 1. Contributions.
-Contributions to your traditional IRA may be made directly by you or you may direct that a portion of your federal income tax refund be directly deposited to your IRA as a contribution.
-You may make contributions to a traditional IRA for any tax year in which you have taxable compensation. - (a) Contribution Limits.
+- Contributions.
+Contributions to your Roth IRA may be made directly by you or you may direct that a portion of your federal income tax refund be directly deposited to your IRA as a contribution.
+You may make contributions to a Roth IRA for any tax year in which you have taxable compensation, regardless of your age. - (a) Contribution Limits.
 The amount that you may contribute to all traditional and Roth IRAs for any tax year as a regular contribution cannot exceed the lesser of 100% of your compensation or that year's contribution limit.
-If you are age 50 at any time during the year, you also may make additional catch-up contributions to a traditional IRA.
-In addition, individuals who participate in a 401(k) plan sponsored by an employer who files for bankruptcy and is subject to an indictment or conviction due to business transactions relating to the bankruptcy may be able to make additional contributions to a traditional IRA.
+If you are age 50 at any time during the year, you also may make additional catch-up contributions to a Roth IRA.
+In addition, individuals who participate in a 401(k) plan sponsored by an employer who files for bankruptcy and is subject to an indictment or conviction due to business transactions relating to the bankruptcy may be able to make additional contributions to a Roth IRA.
 Catch-up contributions cannot be made for the same year as these bankruptcy-related contributions.
-For each of the applicable contribution limits, see Appendix A, Contribution Limits - Traditional IRA and Roth IRA. - (b) Compensation.
+For each of the applicable contribution limits, see Appendix A, Contribution Limits Traditional IRA and Roth IRA. - (b) Compensation.
 Compensation generally includes wages, salaries, professional fees, commissions, bonuses, tips, earned income from self-employment and other amounts received for personal services, certain differential wage payments received while performing active-duty military service, taxable stipends and non-tuition fellowship payments received for graduate and postdoctoral study, and certain nontaxable combat pay.
 Compensation also includes amounts received under a divorce decree or separation agreement executed on or before December 31, 2018, such as alimony or separate maintenance payments.
-Compensation does not include amounts received under a divorce decree or separation agreement executed after December 31, 2018, earnings and profits from property, such as interest, dividends, capital gains and rents, or pensions, annuities or deferred compensation or any amount excluded from gross income. - (c) Deadline.
-A traditional IRA contribution must be made by the due date of your federal income tax return not including extensions.
-The date that your federal income tax return is actually filed does not affect the contribution deadline.
+Compensation does not include amounts received under a divorce decree or separation agreement executed after December 31, 2018, earnings and profits from property, such as interest, dividends, capital gains and rents, or pensions, annuities or deferred compensation or any amount excluded from gross income. - (c) Eligibility for Contributions to Roth IRAs.
+The amount of your eligible Roth IRA contribution is based on your modified adjusted gross income (MAGI) for the tax year for which the contribution is made and your filing status